-ARCHITECT'S RESPONSIBILITIES • Obtain acoustical laboratory test reports from window manufacturers on candidate window assemblies to verify STC and OITC ratings on operable assemblies.
+• Obtain acoustical laboratory test reports from window manufacturers on candidate window assemblies to verify STC and OTC ratings on operable assemblies.
 Submit a report from a qualified acoustical consultant documenting that the façade elements meet the above requirements as a minimum and evaluating the need for improved fenestration performance.

-ARCHITECT'S RESPONSIBILITIES • Incorporate requirements in construction documents. • Provide updated documentation to address incomplete and outstanding issues.
+- Incorporate requirements in construction documents. - Provide updated documentation to address incomplete and outstanding issues.

-ARCHITECT'S RESPONSIBILITIES • Submit the complete and initialed Design Phase Design Team Certification Form.
+Submit the complete and initialed

+Design Phase Design Team Certification

+Form.

-ARCHITECT'S RESPONSIBILITY • Provide a report from a qualified acoustical consultant verifying that the SCA DESIGN REQUIREMENTS
+• Provide a report from a qualified acoustical consultant verifying that the relevant requirements have been met.